vadimklimov/jmeter-listener-elasticsearch/README.md

-# Elasticsearch Listener for Apache JMeter
+# Elasticsearch listener for Apache JMeter
 The listener plugin for Apache JMeter that enables delivery of samples' result data to Elasticsearch server using Elasticsearch API.

 Usage of the plugin is described in SAP Community blog https://blogs.sap.com/2016/04/06/load-testing-with-jmeter-test-results-visualization-using-kibana-dashboards/.